safedotme/safe/README.md

 With the press of a button, begin to record your front camera, upload the footage to the cloud real-time, track your exact location, notify your emergency contacts through SMS and Whatsapp, and alert 911 if necessary.
 Emergency contacts (*and 911*) will receive a video and location livestream of the incident while also getting access to key information such as realtime updates of your battery life.

-From the start, Safe was designed for the fragile situations where one's safety is the first, and most critical priority.
-For students, it acts as a necessary tool for alerting authorities of your wearabouts during a school shooting.
-For people of color, it's a discrete and all-encompassing documentation tool in the case of a traffic stop. **Broadly, it seeks to expose injustice in any form it may present itself.**

 <p align="center">
   <img src="https://raw.githubusercontent.com/spacedriveapp/.github/main/profile/app.png" alt="Logo">
   <br />